 ARTICLE: BUILDING A ROUTINE

 I cannot emphasise the benefits enough of trying to build up some sort of routine with eating, training or both.
-This can obviously be difficult for many and particularly for those that would say they do not have a very routine lifestyle, but it is possible, I know because I have managed it despite doing shift work that changes week to week and often day to day.
+This can obviously be difficult, particularly for those that would say they do not have a very routine lifestyle, but it is possible.
+I know because I have managed it despite doing shift work that changes week to week and often day to day.
 I have learnt, through trial and error, that there are a few tips and tricks you can apply to try to figure it out.

 To keep up with more Diary of a Fit Bird Adventures follow me on social media: